 Two dozen landings on two rivers in two states, plus Reed Bingham State Park on the Little River, Langdale Park and Madison Blue Spring State Park on the Withlacoochee River, two of only six second magnitude springs in Georgia (McIntyre Spring and Arnold Springs), and in Florida first-magnitude Madison Blue Spring and many other springs all the way to the Suwannee River.
-With interactive map.
+With interactive map and access points.

 The Withlacoochee River is one of the few undammed left in this country, flowing in its unruly blackwater splendor for 115 miles past cypress, river birch, oaks, and pines through Georgia and Florida with shoals and springs, including Madison Blue Spring State Park, to its confluence with the Suwannee River.
 The Little River is also an undammed tea-colored blackwater river below Reed Bingham State Park, which itself is the venue for the annual WWALS BIG Little River Paddle Race.
 The Little joins the Withlacoochee just outside Valdosta in Lowndes County, the largest population center in the entire Suwannee River Basin.